 Take a look at the image on the right to find a raised garden bed built for no money which is growing potatoes on top of the ground with no structure at all.

 This just proves it is is more about the soil you are growing in that the container structure itself.
 You can grow the same way by making your own soil in advance like we have discussed in this article.

 How Deep Does A Raised Garden Bed Need To Be?

-The raised garden beds need to be at least 8 inches deep for growing the small plants but 12 inches deep is better.
+The raised garden beds need to be at least 8 inches deep for growing the small plants but 12 inches deep is much better.

 You can grow about any vegetable in a 12 inch deep bed including tomatoes.